Requena, Spain

 Requena is a municipality in eastern Spain, in the province of Valencia, located on the left bank of the river Magro.

 The town used to be a Moorish fortress, occupying a strong position in the mountainous region of Las Cabrillas (1000 metres).
 It is dominated by the ancient citadel of the Moors, and still has traces of the original town walls.
-There are three ancient parish churches; San Nicolás, the oldest, dates from the 13th century, but was partly restored in 1727.
+There are three ancient parish churches; San Nicolás, the oldest, dates back to the 13th century, but was partly restored in 1727.
 Near the town are the sulphurous springs of Fuentepodrida.